guillaume-rce/Billiard/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://en.wikipedia.org/wiki/MIT_License) file for details.
+This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
-__Please name us if you use part or all of the source code.
-We would appreciate it if you share your creation using our source code.__
+__Please credit us if you use all or part of the source code.
+We would appreciate it if you would share your work with us.__